skypjack/entt/docs/md/entity.md

   returned.
 Destroying entities and components is always allowed instead, even if not currently iterated, without the risk of invalidating any references.

+* In case of reverse iterations, adding or removing elements is not allowed under any circumstances.
+It could quickly lead to undefined behaviors.

 In other terms, iterators are rarely invalidated.
 Also, component references aren't invalidated when a new element is added while they could be invalidated upon destruction due to the _swap-and-pop_ policy, unless the type leading the